 Neuropsychiatric diseases are highly heterogeneous and complex disorders, resulting from the interplay between environmental factors and multiple risk factors.
 In most cases, many genes contribute to the disease pathophysiology due to functional variants undermining key brain-related molecular pathways and circuits.
 Large scale genomic approaches are showing their potential to identify the key genetic determinants of neuropsychiatric disorders and highlight putative functional mechanisms underlying disease susceptibility.
 By combining genomic and proteomic approaches in diseased tissues, it is possible to search for biomarker fingerprints that may help disentangling the biological complexity of brain diseases and identifying patient subgroups that are homogeneous in terms of prognosis and drug response.

-Genetic biomarkers: one of our main interests is the understanding of the contribution of common and rare variants to the risk of neuropsychiatric disorders as well as to intermediate phenotypes.
-Large scale collaborative efforts such as the Psychiatry Genomics Consortium (PGC) are helping unraveling the complexity of disorders such as schizophrenia, with more than hundred loci contributing to disease susceptibility.
+one of our main interests is the understanding of the contribution of common and rare variants to the risk of neuropsychiatric disorders as well as to intermediate phenotypes.
+Large scale collaborative efforts such as the Psychiatry Genomics Consortium (PGC) are helping to unravel the complexity of disorders such as schizophrenia, with more than hundred loci contributing to disease susceptibility.
 Thanks to consortium membership, and in collaboration with PCG members, we are investigating the association between risk variants and molecular or clinical phenotypes.
+In collaboration with the Psychiatry Consortium, Medicine Discovery Catapult (https://psychiatryconsortium.org/news/medicine-discovery-catapults-psychiatry-consortium-announces-new-international-collaboration-to-tackle-depression/) we are investigating one of the major genetic risk factors for depression, NEGR1, as a novel treatment target in major depressive disorder.
 We are also investigating the genetic basis of autism, thanks to our participation to the Italian Network for Autism (https://www.fondazioneitan.org/en/) and funds from the Simons Foundation Autism Research Initiative for a project on integrative analysis of genomic and metagenomic data (https://www.sfari.org/people/enrico-domenici/).

 - Enrico Domenici, PI

-PhD positions are available.
-Motivated candidates, with interest in the application of large-scale genomic and computational approaches to understand brain function in health and disease, are encouraged to contact the PI.
+Motivated PhD candidates, with interest in the application of large-scale genomic and computational approaches to understand brain function in health and disease, are encouraged to contact the PI.

 - Alessandro Bertolino, Giulio Pergola, Psychiatric Neuroscience Group, University of Bari, Italy